oernster/wifiplug-internet-maintainer/README.md

 # wifiplug_internet_maintainer v1.4.0
-Polls the internet for alive status and if not cycles a tp-link kasa plug
+Polls the internet for alive status and if not cycles a tp-link kasa plug.
+Note: Ping function needs adjusting for OSX or Linux.

 You'll probably need to buy a wifi router if you don't already have one and hardwire it to your internet service provider's router, then connect all your devices to your purchased wifi router.